Find your way into a better credit score.

 - Sign up and start looking through the information provided.
 See where your credit scores are and take note of any negative items on your credit reports that are driving your scores down.
 Set up your automatic credit alerts so you can monitor activity on your accounts.

-- On the other hand, if choose to keep the service, you can use it to make strategic decisions about when it’s the right time to get a credit card or take out a loan.
+- If you choose to keep the service, you can use it to make strategic decisions about when it’s the right time to get a credit card or take out a loan.
 Always check your monitoring platform before you apply for any new line of credit.
 If the platform has any notes of negative items impacting your credit, make sure to take care of those and follow any tips it provides to help maximize your credit.

 Can I build better credit without credit monitoring?